This article covers:

 Minors under the age of 16 are prohibited from working as:

-Updates to New York Labor Laws in 2024
+Updates to New York Labor Laws in 2024-2025

-1. Minimum Wage Update
+1. Minimum Wage and Overtime

 2. Increased Benefits for Pregnant Employees

-- Paid Lactation Breaks: As of June 19, 2024, employers must provide nursing employees with 30-minute paid lactation breaks in New York each time they need to express breast milk.
+- Paid lactation breaks: As of June 19, 2024, employers must provide nursing employees with 30-minute paid lactation breaks in New York each time they need to express breast milk.
 Employees can use their paid break or meal periods if more time is required.
 Employers can not require breastfeeding workers to work early or late to compensate for time used for lactation breaks.

 3. Revised Workplace Safety Reporting Laws